Virtual Interview Tips That Will Land You the Job

 You also want to take time to review the job description of the role you’re applying for.
 You want to demonstrate to your interviewer that you understand what your responsibilities will be, but also look for areas where you may need some clarification from your interviewer.

 When going to an in-person interview, it’s wise to bring a copy of your resume or portfolio with you.
-For a Zoom interview, you need to switch this up.
+For a virtual interview, you need to switch this up.
 Even if if you’ve already sent your resume and profile to the employer, it’s a good idea to have a copy open on your computer.
 That way, if your employer wants to review it on the call, you can easily send it to them or share your screen.
 Having to fish around for it during the call could make you look unprofessional, so be sure you have all of your important documents open prior to the call.

 Related: The Ultimate List of Personal Brand Examples to Inspire You

-Staging the perfect Zoom interview
+Staging the perfect virtual interview

 As the day of your interview arrives, you want to make sure you “stage” the call to look as good as it can.